Skip to Content

 Can Spousal Support Be Modified After the Divorce?

 Yes, spousal support orders can be modified under significant circumstances, such as substantial financial shifts in either party.
-Modification requests require demonstrating significant circumstances changes and a formal court filing in Duval County.
-The court will evaluate case facts and, if justified, adjust the spousal support accordingly.
+Modification requests require demonstrating significant changes in circumstances and a formal court filing in Duval County.
+The court will evaluate the case facts and, if justified, adjust the spousal support accordingly.
 Such modifications can result from job loss, remarriage, or significant cost-of-living increases, and thorough documentation supporting these changes is crucial for a successful petition.

 Are Spousal Support Payments Taxable?